mazohu/fortune-cookie/README.md

 # fortune-cookie

+The name of our program is Fortune Cookie.
-A site for writing and receiving daily fortunes!
+It is a site for writing and receiving daily fortunes!

+Alexia Rangel Krashenitsa (back-end)
+Ana-Gabriella Thomidis (front-end)
+Benjamin Ruddy Barrantes (front-end)
+Maria Hurtado (back-end)